pearl-yu/twitch_project/README.md

 [Data Construction](#data) [Other Random Thoughts](#random)

+<ins>Dec 15th meeting<ins>   <a name="dec14"></a>
+- Done this week:
+ - Downloading sample audios.(Want to write a better script for future 60thou downloads).
+ - Tried to manually label interaction from audio files to get intuition.
+Re-read the two papers discussing interaction patterns.
+   Q in meeting: Complicated ones - complicated.
+Simple measure?

+- Task of Thursday: Write up. (literature part, data part, especially modeling part).
+Need to read the papers with HMM.
+- Task 1: Getting that intereaction variable.
+Mostly deal with the engineering stuff this week.
+- Task 2: Iteratively, code up the estimation, with the simple streaming time measure?

 <ins>Dec 14th <ins>   <a name="dec14"></a>
 When videos are invovled, there would be quite some technical work:
 - It's not possible to transcribe the videos without downloading them.